New World Screwworm Threat

 NCBA Urges FDA to Toughen Rules for Fake Meat Marketing

-WASHINGTON (May 9, 2025) – Yesterday, the National Cattlemen’s Beef Association (NCBA) submitted comments to the U.S. Food and Drug Administration (FDA) urging the agency to toughen up guidance for fake meat companies that would prevent them from using misleading labels on plant-based products.
+WASHINGTON (May 9, 2025) – Yesterday, the National Cattlemen’s Beef Association (NCBA) submitted comments to the U.S. Food and Drug Administration (FDA) urging the agency to toughen up guidance for fake meat companies.
+In turn that would prevent them from using misleading labels on plant-based products.

 “Cattle farmers and ranchers work hard every day to raise wholesome, high-quality, and nutritious real beef.
 We’ve spent decades building a strong reputation with consumers and we will not give up on that without a fight.
 Companies selling fake meat should not be allowed to use misleading advertising or trade on beef’s good name,” said NCBA President and Nebraska cattleman Buck Wehrbein.
 “If you’re manufacturing products to replace beef that contain no real beef, you should not be using terms that are specific to livestock, especially legally defined terms like ‘meat.’